digitaloxford/digitaloxford.github.com/_posts/31-12-2013-neworbit-webapp.md

 location: Chalgrove
 closing_date: 31.12.2013
 link: http://www.neworbit.co.uk/our-jobs/
 detail: Help us develop highly-scalable, mobile-friendly web apps.
 Experience of ASP.Net MVC, C#, Microsoft Azure, Knockoutjs, Angularjs and Zurb is advantageous.
 But, skills can be taught.
+What is non-negotiable is a passion for technology and for building great user experience.
 ---